We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 The Harvesting Process

-Jared tried the sweetbreads for lunch on Sunday and Bill made some of the liver but both found the proximity of time to be too close to the evisceration for the disconnect to have been made and they associated the flavor with the odor.
+Jared tried the sweetbreads for lunch on Sunday and Bill made some of the liver.
+However, both found the proximity of time to be too close to the evisceration for the disconnect to be made and they associated the flavor with the odor.
 In the meanwhile, the rest was frozen for now and we’ll decide what to do with it later.
 I’m wondering if grinding it and mixing it in throughout the ground meat might be an option.

-I have the oxtail brought in as early as possible, along with the fore shanks and I make Oxtail Soup with Parmesan Herbed Dumplings to warm the cold bodies later when they’re done.
+The oxtail is brought in as early as possible, along with the fore shanks and I make Oxtail Soup with Parmesan Herbed Dumplings to warm the cold bodies later when they’re done.

 After the carcass was halved, it was also quartered between the 5th & 6th ribs (counting from the head towards the rump) so as to make it more manageable and hang it higher to keep it out of reach of the dogs in case someone accidentally left the shop doors open during aging.